oabushama/php_postgress_todo_app/README.md

 ### Setting up the database

-You will need to install PostgreSQL and connect to the databse server using either the command line client `psql -U username -W' or a GUI client like pgAdmin.
+You will need to install PostgreSQL and connect to the databse server using either the command line client `psql -U username -W` or a GUI client like pgAdmin.
 First, we will create a file called `database.ini` that contains the database connection parameters and access credentials.
 Example:

 ```plaintext